IBM-Cloud/docs/services/mobileaccess/getting-started-ios.md

 ## Next steps
 {: #next-steps}
-When you connected to the protected endpoint, no credentials were required.
+When you connect to the protected endpoint, no credentials were required.
 To require your users to log in to your application, you must configure Facebook, Google, or custom authentication.
   * [Facebook](facebook-auth-ios.html)
   * [Google](google-auth-ios.html)
   * [Custom](custom-auth-ios.html)